Cat Dandruff: Identifying The Causes & Best Treatment Solutions

 More Brushing

 Cats are exceptionally clean since they groom themselves.
-But if your cat has dandruff, that could be a sign that they are not taking care of themselves properly.
-Some bigger cats might not be able to lick spots they can't reach.
+But if your cat has dandruff, that could be a sign that they are not caring for themselves properly.
+Some more giant cats might be unable to lick spots they can't reach.
 You can brush most cats at least twice a week with a slicker brush, but keep baths to a minimum.
 Too much shampoo and washing can leave them with even dryer skin.

 Cleaner Environment

-Cats are very sensitive to their environment.
-Just like humans, poor air quality and chemicals can affect them negatively.
-While cats like warmer temperatures, humidity can play a part in unhealthy skin.
+Cats are susceptible to their environment.
+Just like humans, poor air quality and chemicals can negatively affect them.
+While cats like warmer temperatures, humidity can contribute to unhealthy skin.
 Try installing a humidifier to provide your cat with more moisture.
 Consider an air purifier as well.

 Stress